 Is sinful flesh a defect?

 Can we say that Paul the apostle had sinful flesh?
 Of course.
 Would we say that possessing sinful flesh was a defect?
 Again, yes--after all, sinful flesh is not a good and holy thing.
-If that is the case then if Jesus' flesh was "sinful," then he would have possessed a defect (unless you want to say his "sinful flesh" was not part of what he is).
+If that is the case, if Jesus' flesh was "sinful," then He would have possessed a defect (unless you want to say His "sinful flesh" was not part of what He is).
 But that is a problem because Deuteronomy 17:1 says, "You shall not sacrifice to the Lord your God an ox or a sheep which has a blemish or any defect, for that is a detestable thing to the Lord your God."
-Therefore, if Jesus possessed sinful flesh, he had a defect.
-That would mean he could not be a proper sacrifice for sins.
+Therefore, if Jesus possessed sinful flesh, He had a defect.
+That would mean He could not be a proper sacrifice for sins.

 Sinful flesh invalidates the sacrifice